worldbank/metadata-schemas/README.md

 ## Updating Schemas

 First create a branch from the main branch.
+Branch names should follow the pattern 'schema/\<your user name\>/\<short description of change\>'.

 Then make the change you want to the json schema in the schemas folder.

-Then in pyproject.toml update the version number, changing either the major, minor or patch number as appropriate.
+Then in pyproject.toml update the version number, changing either the major, minor or patch number as appropriate given the conventions below.

+After, update the version number of the **specific schema you updated** in the json_to_python_config.yaml file to match the version number in pyproject.toml.

 Next update the pydantic schemas so that they match the latest json schemas by running